When getting a personal loan makes sense

 Getting the best possible interest rate is the best way to keep costs down.

-What can I use as collateral for a loan?
+What can I use as collateral for a personal loan?

 Collateral is something that you promise to give the bank if you fail to pay off your loan.
 A loan that requires collateral is called a secured loan.

 Common forms of collateral include:

 - Cash in a certificate of deposit (CD) account

 Here's how to save up to $700/year off your car insurance in minutes

 When was the last time you compared car insurance rates?
 Chances are you’re seriously overpaying with your current policy.